willelson/block-based-configurator/README.md

 A set of expressions.
 For example, "occupation equal to student" or "age greater than 99".

 #### What are they validated against?
-Simply a JSON object.
-Give the examples above, the following JSON obect would pass.
+A JSON object.
+Given the examples above, the following JSON obect would pass.
 ```
 {
   "occupation": "student",